 The resort is located on a small island (400 x 100m), and apart from a handful of staff members, most of whom commute to work every day, you won’t see another soul.

-Accommodation is provided in a twin room with share bathroom.
-Included are meals, all linen, towels and mosquito nets as well as tea/coffee making facilities.
+Accommodation is provided in a twin room with semi-ensuite bathroom (the bathroom is located between two rooms and is accessible from the verandah.
+Included are meals, all linen, towels and mosquito nets as well as tea/coffee/water.
 The room has a large desk with ample power points (Australian Standard) and a spacious veranda.
 Electric power is 240V, 50 HZ, provided 24-hours by diesel generator.
 A quality surge suppressor or UPS should be brought for laptop computers and other electronic devices.

-Single accommodation with either share bathroom or ensuite bathroom as well as twin-share accommodation with ensuite bathroom is also available.
+Single accommodation with either semi-ensuite bathroom or ensuite bathroom as well as twin-share accommodation with ensuite bathroom is also available.
 Please contact us for a quote.

 Lissenung Island Resort has a fantastic house reef with nearly 300 confirmed species of fish and invertebrates, healthy coral and plenty of sea grass.
 The depth of this fringing reef ranges from 50cm to 11m, providing shallow access to the research field and the opportunity for extended bottom and research time.
 Should research further afield be required, the resort has three dive boats that can be hired, depending on availability.
 All boats carry emergency equipment (oxygen & First Aid), communications equipment and have sunshades.